Highlights of Tamil Nadu and Kerala

 Arrival at Bangalore International Airport.

-Once immigration procedures are completed and luggage collected, our operator will be waiting for you outside the Terminal
+Once immigration procedures are completed and luggage is collected, our operator will be waiting for you outside the terminal.

-Visit Bangalore Palace: This property was purchased by Rev. Garrett in 1873 AD from the British guardians of Maharaja Chamarajendra Wadiyar X, it was later transformed and renovated in 1881 as the residence of the young Maharaja.
+Visit Bangalore Palace: This property was purchased by Rev. Garrett in 1873 from the British guardians of Maharaja Chamarajendra Wadiyar X and later renovated in 1881 as a royal residence.

-Cubbon Park: Established in the year 1870, Sri Chamarajendra Park is a 'lung' area of Bengaluru city, located in the heart of the city in the central administrative area.
+Cubbon Park: Established in 1870, Sri Chamarajendra Park is a green lung in the heart of Bengaluru’s administrative area.

-Tipu's Summer Palace: A fine example of Indo-Islamic architecture was the summer residence of the mysterious ruler Tipu Sultan, the construction was started by Hyder Ali and completed in the year 1791.
+Tipu's Summer Palace: A fine example of Indo-Islamic architecture, built by Hyder Ali and completed in 1791, used as Tipu Sultan’s summer residence.

 Day 2 - Bangalore-Hampi (342 Km, 6 Hours)